 Management forecasts a considerable improvement in OR's financial metrics over the next few years owing to the initiatives to be undertaken in accordance with the five-year plan.
 However, we highlight that OR's financial profile remains very stretched and its ability to achieve the financial position envisaged under its five-year plan remains exposed to a number of key risks, including interest rate, currency and commodity price risks.
+In this regard, we acknowledge the progress made with regards to management of financial risks and adoption of hedging to the extent available to the company.

 We caution that if any of the aforementioned risks were to materialise, the company may not be able to obtain further support either directly from its owners or ultimately from the central government, should the funds available to it in the financial markets be insufficient.
-While we acknowledge management focus on delivery of the plan, we caution that an execution risk remains as some of its elements are dependent on the market conditions (e.g., sale of noncore assets).
+While we acknowledge management focus on delivery of the plan, we caution that an execution risk remains as some of its elements are dependent on the market conditions (e.g., sale of non-core assets).